coqui-ai/STT/doc/DEPLOYMENT.rst

 .. code-block:: bash

-   python util/taskcluster.py --target .
+   python3 util/taskcluster.py --target .

 or if you're on macOS:

 .. code-block:: bash

-   python util/taskcluster.py --arch osx --target .
+   python3 util/taskcluster.py --arch osx --target .

 also, if you need some binaries different than current main branch, like ``v0.2.0-alpha.6``\ , you can use ``--branch``\ :

 .. code-block:: bash

-   python util/taskcluster.py --branch "v0.2.0-alpha.6" --target "."
+   python3 util/taskcluster.py --branch "v0.2.0-alpha.6" --target "."

 The script ``taskcluster.py`` will download ``native_client.tar.xz`` (which includes the ``stt`` binary and associated libraries) and extract it into the current folder. ``taskcluster.py`` will download binaries for Linux/x86_64 by default, but you can override that behavior with the ``--arch`` parameter.
-See the help info with ``python util/taskcluster.py -h`` for more details.
+See the help info with ``python3 util/taskcluster.py -h`` for more details.
 Specific branches of 🐸STT or TensorFlow can be specified as well.

 Alternatively you may manually download the ``native_client.tar.xz`` from the `releases page <https://github.com/coqui-ai/STT/releases>`_.

-Assuming you have `downloaded the pre-trained models <#getting-the-pre-trained-model>`_, you can use the client as such:
+Assuming you have :ref:`downloaded the pre-trained models <download-models>`, you can use the client as such:

 .. code-block:: bash